702573N/Obsidian-Tasks-Timeline/README.md

 - Quick add new tasks without having to open notes
 - Forward tasks from past days to today
 - Relative dates for quicker classification
+- Scratch tasks to your inbox for better time management
 - Custom colors for all your tags and notes

 ---